stormid/scaffold/docs/build-system/types-of-build.md

 # Build modes

 The scaffold has four build modes:
-- `dev` - runs the webpackdev server and watches for changes
+- `dev` - runs the Rspack dev server and watches for changes
 - `build` - runs the build process once and outputs a static site
 - `ci` - runs the build process once and outputs a static assets (not HTML) to a target folder
 - `watch` - runs ci task and watches for changes